 Celebrate the first day of the year in Sydney.
 After a magical night of fireworks around the city, there’s so much more happening on New Year’s Day.
 You can attend exclusive parties, relax on the beach, cruise around Sydney Harbour, follow a stunning coastal walk and explore fascinating museums.
-Welcome to 2020!
+Welcome to 2023!

-Festivals and events
+Festivals & events

 If you’re not all partied out from the previous night’s festivities, there’s plenty more fun to be had today.
-Sydney’s biggest New Year’s Day party is Field Day, held in The Domain, with big name bands and DJs from around the world.
+Sydney’s biggest New Year’s Day party is Field Day, held in The Domain, with big-name bands and DJs from around the world.
 You can also dance the day away at the Watsons Bay Boutique Hotel’s annual bash.

 Icebergs Dining Room and Bar and Catalina Rose Bay host two of the most exclusive events – expect free-flowing champagne, minor celebrities and a hefty price tag.
 Or hop aboard a harbour cruise around sunny Sydney Harbour with live entertainment and plenty of recovery cocktails.